Who is Making the Hiring Decision?

 In 2006, I left teaching high school math and decided to try my hand at working for a non-profit.
-In most small to medium non-profits, the decision maker is often the CEO, Executive Director, or even the Board of Directors.
-I attended a non-profit conference specifically to target the Executive Director or CEO of five non-profits.
+In most small to medium non-profits, the decision-maker is often the CEO, Executive Director, or even the Board of Directors.
+I attended a non-profit conference specifically targeting the Executive Directors or CEOs of five non-profits.
 I met face to face with all five.

 The following week, I was offered an interview for a junior level corporate fundraising position at the local Jewish Community Center (JCC).
-You have to understand, I am not Jewish, but I had a lot of business connections and I was a JCC member.
+You have to understand – I am not Jewish, but I had a lot of business connections and was a JCC member.
 I was a really odd fit for the position.

 I interviewed and was subsequently offered the position.
-The hiring manager was NOT the decision maker.
+The hiring manager was NOT the decision-maker.
 I had convinced the CEO that I was worth taking a chance on.
-It was a new endeavor that the organization had not pursued in the past.
-The CEO was the real decision maker, yet I never interviewed with him.
+It was a new kind of endeavor that the organization had not pursued in the past.
+The CEO was the real decision-maker, yet he never interviewed me.

 If I had not pursued the CEO who made the hiring decision, I would have never been given the opportunity to interview.
-By the way, I learned I could not work for a non-profit.
+Through this experience, I also learned I could not work for a non-profit.

 Recruiters and other HR professionals do not make hiring decisions.
 They can hinder or block you from getting hired, but they do not make the decision to hire you.

-Recently, one of my clients was told the following by a recruiter, “The hiring manager, Mary, is not going to like that you cannot start until September.
-This is a deal breaker.”
+The recruiter responded, “The hiring manager, Mary, is not going to like that you cannot start until September.
+This is a deal-breaker.”

-My client calmly told the recruiter, “Please relay my requirements to Mary and let me know what she says”
+Kathy calmly told the recruiter, “Please relay my requirements to Mary and let me know what she says.”

-If a recruiter acts like the decision maker, you need to tell them to pass your messages directly to the hiring manager.
+If a recruiter acts as the decision-maker, you need to tell them to pass your messages directly to the hiring manager.
 Stay cool, calm and collected in telling them what you want.